 This conference creates a space to learn and reflect, to turn our thoughts to the renewal and reimagining of our role in a shifting, more sustainable, fairer and diverse future.

-We’ll be hosting talks from keynote speakers, panel discussions, a live drawing session, virtual tours and conference evaluation through S.H.E.D. on our online event platform.
+We are hosting talks from keynote speakers, panel discussions, a live drawing session, virtual tours and conference evaluation through S.H.E.D. on our online event platform.

 Pre conference keynote